 This term is typically used to describe investing in fully managed single family rental homes.
-Instead of doing it all yourself, a turnkey real estate provider like Memphis Invest will find and screen the properties for you, help with tenant placement, and connect you with ongoing full time property management.
+Instead of doing it all yourself, a turnkey real estate provider like REINation will find and screen the properties for you, help with tenant placement, and connect you with ongoing full time property management.
 All you do is invest and reap the rewards in your bank account, fund or self-directed IRA.

 The Benefits of Turnkey Real Estate Investing: Why Do it?

 There are several obvious advantages of going turnkey, including:

 - Eliminating or at least shortening the learning curve

 - Fast tracking getting started in real estate investment